Registration for a short course

 Orange Knowledge Programme (OKP)

-The OKP fellowships are funded by the Dutch Ministry of Foreign Affairs.
-Nuffic manages the budget and distributes the OKP fellowships.
+The Orange Knowledge Programme is funded by the Dutch Ministry of Foreign Affairs.
+Nuffic manages the budget and distributes the scholarships.

 Please visit the study in holland website for more information on eligiblity criteria and wether your country is on the OKP country list.

 There are three application deadlines per year.
-Please visit the website of the short course of your interest to see the OKP application deadline.
+Please visit the website of the short course of your interest to see the application deadlines of the Orange Knowledge Programme.

 OKP application procedure